BANGKOK | 2 May 2021 (Updated 22 May 2021)

-Is it correct that anyone who, say, gets to Thailand from Myanmar, and contacts UNHCR can be sure they can have some form of protection?
+Is it correct that anyone who gets to Thailand from Myanmar and contacts UNHCR can be sure they can have some form of protection?

 States bear the primary responsibility for providing protection to those seeking asylum on their territory.
 In accordance with our international mandate, UNHCR works with states to ensure that refugees are extended protection and, that the principle of non-refoulement is upheld so that individuals are not sent back to their country of origin where they would be at risk of persecution or other serious harm.

-How would UNHCR define what it calls “humane border practices” that are pragmatic given concerns about the COVID-19 pandemic?
+How would UNHCR define what it calls “humane border practices” during COVID-19?

 Across the world, we have seen that it is possible to both ensure access to asylum while protecting public health.
 States can, for example, imposes measures at the border such as health screening, testing, quarantine and self-isolation, in order to manage health risks while also respecting the principle that no one should be returned to a place where their safety or freedom may be at risk.
 Where COVID-19 related bans or border closures are implemented, such measures must not result in denying refugees an effective opportunity to seek asylum or result in refoulement.

-What is UNHCR’s view looking ahead about the numbers of people fleeing Myanmar, compared to after 1988?
+What is UNHCR’s view looking ahead about the numbers of people fleeing Myanmar?

 The situation in Myanmar remains volatile, and we have seen increased displacement both within Myanmar and to neighbouring countries.